 During the day they can form large aggregations in reef cracks, caves, overhangs, as well as under ledges, and are often sharing these day retreats with nocturnal hunters, like moray eels.
 As darkness sets in, they disperse and individually feed in the vicinity of the “home” reef.
 During their nightly foraging, they float quite high above the seafloor, on the lookout for larger zooplankton, like copepods and ostracods.
 Feeding at night comes with its own set of challenges, which besides certain obvious evolutionary adaptations, requires an intimate knowledge and understanding of the prey that one’s after as well as the predators one tries to avoid.
 As a reward for its efforts and perseverance, P. ransonneti can wine & dine in relative safety.

-For the night has fewer predators for Parapriacanthus ransonneti than the day time, and with its midwater feeding behaviour, this clever little fish has managed to steer clear of most of the night time predators that hunt on the reef.
-When daylight approaches, they converge again in a sheltered place on the reef, where the many combined eyes offer not only safety in numbers, but moreover provides the ability and opportunity to confuse would-be assailants with their wild flashmob choreography.
+As the night has fewer predators for Parapriacanthus ransonneti than the daytime, and with its midwater feeding behaviour, this clever little fish has managed to steer clear of most of the nighttime predators that hunt on the reef.
+When daylight approaches, they converge again in a sheltered place on the reef, where the many combined eyes offer not only safety in numbers, but moreover, provide the ability and opportunity to confuse would-be assailants with their wild flashmob choreography.

 The special tricks of the Golden Sweeper (Parapriacanthus ransonneti)